nenosinc/iCloudDocumentSync/README.md

 ### Uploading Documents
 iCloud Document Sync uses UIDocument and NSData to store and manage files.
 All of the heavy lifting with NSData and UIDocument is handled for you.
 There's no need to actually create or manage any files, just give iCloud Document Sync your data, and the rest is done for you.

-To create a new document or save an exisiting one (close the document), use the method below.
+To create a new document or save an existing one (close the document), use the method below.

     [iCloud saveDocumentWithName:@"Name.ext" withContent:[NSData data] completion:^(UIDocument *cloudDocument, NSData *documentData, NSError *error) {
         if (error == nil) {